 Healthy Tips for Hot Dogs and Hamburgers

-During warm-weather months, your social calendar is likely to be sprinkled with cookouts, visits to street fairs, and pool parties where the grill is a-sizzle.
+During the warmer months, your social calendar is likely to be sprinkled with cookouts, visits to street fairs, or pool parties where the grill is a-sizzle.
 And the main course, of course, is hot dogs, sausages, or hamburgers.